cloudentity/ce-samples-identity-pool-reference-apps/README.md

 ## Quickstart and customization guide for React Identity Pools reference UI

-This set of reference apps is intended to demonstrate a basic self service and admin UI that is wired up to an ACP Identity Pool.
+This set of reference apps is intended to demonstrate a basic auth, profile management and admin UI that is wired up to an ACP Identity Pool.

 This guide assumes some basic familiarity with ACP and the Identity Pools feature in ACP.
 Please see the developer guide for [Identity Pools](https://developer.cloudentity.com/howtos/tenant_configuration/configuring_identity_pools/) if you are unfamiliar with this topic.

-In this repository, there are several individual apps that fall into two categories: **self-service** and **admin**:
+In this repository, there are several individual apps that fall into two categories: **user auth/profile management** and **admin**:

-- The self-service app comes as a set of two apps: `identity-pool-user-reference-ui-react`, a simple React.js SPA, and a Node.js/Express backend app, `identity-pool-reference-ui-services-nodejs`, which acts as a backend-for-frontend between ACP and the self-service UI.
+- The **user auth & profile management** UI project comes as a set of two apps: `identity-pool-user-reference-ui-react` (we'll call it the **"user auth React app"** from now on), a simple React.js SPA, and a Node.js/Express backend app, `identity-pool-reference-ui-services-nodejs` (we'll call it the **"Node.js backend app"**), which acts as a backend-for-frontend between ACP and the user auth React app.
 This set of apps demonstrates how a robust profile management tool for ACP Identity Pool users can be set up, with a flexible & fully customized login page that works with a custom IDP configured in ACP.

-- The admin app, located in the directory `identity-pool-admin-reference-ui-react`, is a simple React.js SPA like the self-service app.
+- The **admin app**, located in the directory `identity-pool-admin-reference-ui-react`, is a simple React.js SPA like the user auth React app.
 ACP has a built-in UI feature for Identity Pools management, but it is possible to build a custom API for this purpose that fits the needs of your organization.
 This app demonstrates how ACP admin APIs for Identity Pools can be integrated into a custom UI app.

 > **IMPORTANT!** For any of the reference apps to work, you must have access to an ACP tenant with admin/system workspace privileges, and with the Identity Pools feature flag enabled.
 Please contact us through our support portal if you need these features turned on for your ACP SaaS tenant.